gmejiamtz/gmejiamtz.github.io/_projects/tt09_clb.md

 ## Results

-The final design is a result of the Openlane flow to produce a GDS2 file for the fabrication process.
+The final design is a result of the Openlane flow to produce a GDSII file for the fabrication process.
 This section reports area usage, cell usage, and routing statistics.

-### Area Usage
+### CLB Area Usage

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">